boinkkitty/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [cg/CURRENT_GRADE] [t/TAG]…​`

-* If not current grade is specified, a dummy grade C will be specified

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>